qm210/wledline-trophies/readme.md

 ## Building via PlatformIO
-Take PlatformIO (i.e. [PlatformIO for VSCode](https://platformio.org/install/ide?install=vscode)), download the repo, connect the controller, upload the shit and tell me where it breaks.
+Take PlatformIO (i.e. [PlatformIO for VSCode](https://platformio.org/install/ide?install=vscode)), download the repo, connect the controller via COM port, upload the shit via PlatformIO and tell me where it breaks.

 ## Building via our docker image
 Disclaimer: If you hate using such build images, for some irrational reason or another, just use PlatformIO with the raw sources on your own